MO Business Facts

 Major Companies Headquartered in Missouri

-Missouri is the headquarters of many major companies including Ascension, Emerson, Enterprise Holdings, O’Reilly Auto Parts and Panera Bread.
+Missouri is the headquarters of many major companies including Ascension Health, Emerson Electric Co., O’Reilly Automotive, Enterprise Holdings, Edward D Jones & Co.
+LP, Enterprise Rent-A-Car and Anheuser-Busch.

 With its low tax basis and labor costs, Missouri is an excellent place to start a business.
 The state also offers numerous programs to stimulate startups and local businesses such as the Missouri Works Program, Missouri IDEA Funds, the Small Business Incubator Network and Missouri Innovation Centers.